SunWest Genetics Germination

 – Absorbent Kitchen Paper towels (Do not use Kleenex)

-– Distilled water.
+– Bottled spring water.
 Bottled water with additives or gas is harmful to seeds so avoid them.
-Make sure the bottled water is labelled with “distilled water”.
+Make sure the bottled water is labelled with “bottled spring water”.
 (Reminder: Boiling water will only kill germs and not remove impurities so it’s not allowed as well)

 – A clean glass